Lithops werneri: Description

-Because the plants are difficult to find, some visitors to the plant's only known locality reported that no plants could be found and suggested the species may be extinct.
+Because the plants are difficult to find in habitat, some visitors to the plant's only known locality have reported that no plants could be located and suggested the species may be extinct.
 Others have reported finding plants as recently as 2012, while attempting to reestablish the species.
+Plants located during this 2012 survey were found to have viable and mature seed capsules which would indicate the plants are successfully being pollinated and reproducing in the wild.